-Sexual misconduct/gender-based violence complaints against students will be submitted to the Title IX Office for investigation.
-When complete, the investigatory report will be referred to the Department of Student Conduct and Community Standards for resolution through the procedures in the Student Code of Conduct.
+Sexual misconduct/gender-based violence complaints against students should be submitted to the Dean of Students Department's Office of Student Rights and Responsibilities and will be resolved through the procedures in the Student Code of Conduct.
 Your rights during this process are:

-- To be treated with respect and dignity. - To be informed of available options for resolution under the Student Code of Conduct. - To be informed of campus resources and support services, including, but not limited to the Victim Advocate Program. - To have unrelated past behavior excluded from the hearing unless deemed relevant by the hearing body.
-Past sexual behavior will only be determined as relevant if used to assess consent of behavior between the complainant and respondent. - To attend an information session, during which time the reporting individual can view all materials related to the case and receive instruction regarding the disciplinary process and the respondent's and complainant's rights. - To have an advisor accompany you when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process. - To present evidence including presenting witnesses and/or signed written statements, as well as other relevant reports and documentary evidence. - To question the charged student and witnesses during the hearing. - To submit an impact statement to the Office of Student Conduct and Community Standards or University Housing. - To request to testify in a separate room from the respondent as long as the process does not unduly compromise the respondent's fundamental due process right to question the witness. - To request to be present throughout the entire hearing, or portions thereof. - To be notified of the status and outcome of the Student
+- To be treated with respect and dignity. - To be informed of available options for resolution under the Student Code of Conduct - To be informed of campus resources and support services, including, but not limited to the Victim Advocate Program. - To have unrelated past behavior excluded from the hearing.
+The past sexual history of the reporting party is not relevant, unless deemed essential by the hearing body to protect fundamental due process. - To attend an information session, during which time the reporting individual can view all materials related to the case and receive instruction regarding the disciplinary process and the responding student's and reporting student's rights.

-- Conduct Code process at the first hearing level and final appeal to the extent that the outcome directly relates to the reporting individual and the notification does not violate the privacy rights of the respondent. - To appeal any first-level decision, provided that one or more of the reasons for appeal is relevant to the case.
+- To have an advisor accompany you when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process. - To present evidence including presenting witnesses and/or signed written statements, as well as other relevant reports and documentary evidence. - To question the charged student and witnesses during the hearing. - To submit an impact statement to the Office of Student Rights and - Responsibilities or University Housing. - To request to testify in a separate room from the responding student as long as the process does not unduly compromise the responding student's fundamental due process right to question the witness. - To request to be present throughout the entire hearing, or portions thereof. - To be notified of the status and outcome of the student conduct code process at the first hearing level and final appeal to the extent that the outcome directly relates to the reporting individual and the notification does not violate the privacy rights of the responding student. - To appeal any first-level decision, provided that one or more of the reasons for appeal is relevant to the case.